 Let me share the best used car business model I have ever seen with you.
 I was fortunate to be the service director and lead technician for one of the most clever used-car sales businesses in the NY Metro area.
 In fact I have never come across one quite like it to this day

 I will disclose why it succeeded and why it failed.
-Keep in mind I've seen really good Ideas like "Her First Car Lot" that sold cars that appealed to Lady drivers.
-But this dealership specialized in and only sold used upscale vehicles.
+Keep in mind I've seen really good ideas like "Her First Car Lot" selling cars that appealed to young female drivers.
+The dealership discussed here specialized in and only sold used upscale vehicles.
 The stock was mostly purchased at car auctions.

-Then reconditioned both internally and externally and resold above retail value.
-I helped inspect and evaluate the cars before purchase.
-This gave the owner an idea of how high he could go and still make a profit.
-This is not what made his used car business unique.
-The basis for making a profit in the car sale business is to buy low and sell high.
-Although he did bring this skill to a new level it was not what made him successful.
+These units where then reconditioned both internally and externally to be resold well above retail value.
+I helped inspect and evaluate the cars before purchase giving the owner an idea of how high he could go and still make a profit.
+This is not what made the used car business unique.
+The basis for making a profit in the car sale business hasn't changed in the last hundred years.
+You buy low and sell high.
+Although he did bring this skill to a new level it wasn't what made him successful.

 It was his unique ability to make everyone involved with his dealership extremely happy that brought huge success.
 A big part of his success was stocking vehicles that sold with no effort.
 A car you would take a picture of and put on the desk at work next to the wife and kids!

 Everybody wants to drive an upscale car like a Benz or BMW 5 Series.
 Even though these vehicles would usually have very high miles the reconditioning efforts put into the cars made them reliable and look fantastic.
-This coupled with a 90 day warranty made happy buyers.
-Another interesting part of the business model, was the owner had an in-house financing plan that would include the aftermarket warranty for one year.
+This coupled with a built in 90 day warranty made happy buyers.
+Another interesting part of the business model, was the owner had an in-house financing plan that included an aftermarket warranty for 18 months.